Arabasta/ad-fullstack/mobile/react-native-expo/README.md

 ### Android Studio

-Open Android Studio and run the Android emulator, ~~or open Xcode and run the iOS simulator~~.
+Open Android Studio, open Device Manager and run the Android emulator, ~~or open Xcode and run the iOS simulator~~.

 Using Pixel 8 API 29 Q